-The estimated budget for the action is set out in Annex 2.
+The estimated budget for the action (lump sum breakdown) is set out in Annex 2.

-It contains the estimated eligible contributions for the action (unit contributions), broken down by participant and budget category.
+It contains the estimated eligible contributions for the action (lump sum contributions), broken down by participant and work package.

-Annex 2 also shows the types of contributions (forms of funding)9 to be used for each budget category.
+Annex 2 also shows the types of contributions (forms of funding)9 to be used for each work package.